Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Theoretical analysis

-\begin{remark}[Sufficient but not necessary for identifiability] Combining with Proposition \ref{Prop:r2JCC_Ident}, we know that interaction kernel coercivity implies identifiability.
-Also, we shall see that it is a sufficient condition that we can verify to ensure that the operator regression stage is well-posed.
-Clearly, we should not expect it to be necessary for the identifiability of the weight matrix and the kernel.
+\begin{remark}[Sufficient but not necessary for identifiability] Together with Proposition \ref{Prop:r2JCC_Ident}, we conclude that interaction kernel coercivity implies identifiability.
+We shall also see that it is a sufficient condition to ensure that the operator regression stage is well-posed.
+We do not expect it however to be necessary for the identifiability of the weight matrix and the kernel.

-Heuristic, the proof for Proposition \ref{Ineq:rank-2_cc_suff} suggests that the kernel coercivity condition \eqref{eq:kernelCC} is not only a sufficient condition for rank-1 and rank-2 joint coercivity but may also imply `higher rank' joint coercivity conditions, suggesting that kernel coercivity resembles with a `full rank' version of the joint coercivity condition. \end{remark}
+Heuristically, the proof for Proposition \ref{Ineq:rank-2_cc_suff} suggests that the kernel coercivity condition \eqref{eq:kernelCC} is not only a sufficient condition for rank-1 and rank-2 joint coercivity but also for `higher rank' joint coercivity conditions, resembling a `full rank' version of the joint coercivity condition. \end{remark}

 \begin{lemma} Suppose $\{X^i\}_{i=1}^N$ are $\R^d$-valued random variables such that for each $i$, conditional on an $\sigma$-algebra $\calF^i$, the random variables $\{\mathbf{r}_{ij}=X^j-X^i\}_{j=1,j\neq i}^N$ are independent.
 Then, for any square-integrable functions $\{f_j:\R^d\to\R^d\}_{j=1}^N$, we have